Unity-Technologies/usd-unity-sdk/package/com.unity.formats.usd/Documentation~/USD Export.md

 * Then click on + Add Recorder,
 * Select USD Clip.

-Or add a Recorder track :
+Or add a Recorder track:

 * From the Timeline window, right-click and select UnityEditor.Recorder.Timeline > Recorder Track,
 * Then right-click on the track and add Recorder Clip,